 The new enclosed outdoor tortoise play area is wider and longer than the one we left behind.

-And the turtles’ new permanent outdoor enclosures are safer because our wonderful new landlords custom-made study level wooden platforms for each turtle habitat – one for Malti and one for Bruce.
+And the turtles’ new permanent outdoor enclosures are safer because of wonderful new custom-made sturdy level wooden platforms for each turtle habitat – one for Malti and one for Bruce.